Electromagnetic Force on Current-Carrying Wire Calculator

-With this electromagnetic force on current-carrying wire calculator, you can estimate the magnetic force which acts on the straight wire with current flowing through it.
+With this magnetic force on a current-carrying wire calculator, you can estimate the magnetic force that acts on the straight wire with current flowing through it.

 When can we observe electromagnetic force?